jnozzi/cocoadev.com/markdown/FindOutWhichScreenDockIsOn.md

 Thanky.

 ----
-I don't think that's correct - if I move the Dock between the left and the right then it draws on different screens but     General/[[NSScreen screens] objectAtIndex:0] doesn't change.
+I don't think that's correct - if I move the Dock between the left and the right then it draws on different screens but     [[NSScreen screens] objectAtIndex:0] doesn't change.

 ----
 Good point there.
 I don't use the side dock and didn't realize it would hop onto a different screen if you did so.